puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

 By introducing the Puppet agent and some of the command line tools included in the agent installation, we hope to strike the right balance between the big picture view of Puppet and the the bottom-up fundamentals.
-You'll be able to understand the agent's role in the broader Puppet architecture, as well as the details of how interacts with the system where it's installed.
+You'll begin to understand the agent's role in the broader Puppet architecture, as well as the details of how interacts with the system where it's installed.

 The Puppet agent runs on each of the systems you want Puppet to manage.
-It communicates with the central Puppet master server and makes any changes needed to keep its system in line with the desired state.
-While the Puppet agent is generally used as part of a master/agent architecture, it can also be used to apply Puppet code locally.
-This independent use of the agent is often used to quickly test code on a development system.
-We'll use it here to demonstrate some of the core concepts of Puppet before moving on to a more complete master/agent architecture and workflow in the next quest.
+The agent serves as the bridge between the system where it's installed and the Puppet master server.
+The agent communicates in two directions: out to this master server to see how its system should be configured, then with native system tools to check the actual state of the system and make any changes necessary to bring it in line with the desired state.

-When you install the Puppet agent you also get a set of supporting tools.
+For now, we'll set aside the agent's interactions with the Puppet master server and focus on the tools Puppet uses to check and modify a system's state.
+When you install the Puppet agent you get a set of command-line tools that allow you to interact directly with a system in the same way the Puppet agent does.
 This includes software like `facter` and the `puppet resource` command.
-We'll use these tools from the command-line to view the state of the system in the same way Puppet does.
-Understanding how the Puppet agent sees and modifies the state of the system where it's running will be the foundation for everything else you learn about Puppet.
+Using these tools will help you understand how the Puppet agent sees and modifies the state of the system where it's running.

 ## Agent installation

-Though we're focusing on the Puppet agent in this quest, we'll be using it in the context of the master/agent architecture we've set up on the Learning VM.
-The Learning VM itself has the Puppet master pre-installed.
-For each quest, the quest tool we created to guide you through these lessons will provide one or more agent systems that will connect to the master.
+Though we're focusing on the local  of the Puppet agent in this quest, we'll still be working the context of the master/agent architecture set up on the Learning VM.
+The Learning VM itself has the Puppet Enterprise stack pre-installed, including the Puppet master service.
+For each quest, the quest tool will provide one or more agent systems that you will explore and configure with Puppet over the course of the quest.

 For this quest, we've prepared a fresh system where you can install the Puppet agent and explore some of the tools it provides.
-The Puppet master hosts an install script you can easily run from any system that can connect to it.
+The Puppet master hosts an agent install script that makes it easy to install the Puppet agent on any system that can access the master.

 <div class = "lvm-task-number"><p>Task 3:</p></div>

-To get you started, the quest tool has provided you with a system you can use to try out the agent installation.

-Use `ssh` to connect to `hello.puppet.vm`.
-Your credentials are:
+To get started, use `ssh` to connect to `hello.puppet.vm`.
+Your credentials
+are:

 **username: learning**
 **password: puppet**